Alabama Layoffs — September 2000

 Largest Layoffs

-The largest notice was filed by Citation Marion at its Marion facility, reporting 110 affected workers.
+The biggest impact was at Citation Marion at its Marion facility, reporting 110 affected workers.

 Trend & Outlook